-- 1. Minimum Grade Requirements - a.
-Individual course grades: Students must achieve a grade of C (70.000) or above in all didactic courses and clinical education courses. - b.
-Cumulative grade point average: Student must achieve a minimum cumulative GPA of 2.800 (truncated, no rounding) by the end of the program to graduate. - c.
-Maximum time frame for program completion: The maximum timeframe is defined as the maximum number of semester hours a student may attempt in pursuit of a degree.
-The maximum time frame for completion of the Doctor of Physical Therapy program is 150% of the length of the program in years (i.e., 4.5 years) - 2.
-Academic Integrity: Students must abide by the Methodist University Honor code as described in the Graduate Academic Catalogue. - 3.
+- 1. Minimum Grade and GPA Requirements - a.
+Individual course grades: Students must achieve a grade of C (70.000) or above in all clinical education courses. - b.
+Cumulative grade point average: Students must achieve a minimum cumulative GPA of 2.800 (truncated, no rounding) by the end of the program to graduate. - c.
+Maximum time frame for program completion: The maximum time frame is defined as the maximum number of credit hours a student may attempt in pursuit of a degree.
+The maximum time frame for completion of the DPT Program is 150% of the length of the program in years (i.e., 4.5 years). - 2.
+Academic Integrity: Students must abide by the Methodist University Honor code as described in the Graduate Academic Catalogue and in this catalogue under academic integrity. - 3.
 Exhibiting appropriate professional conduct: Students must demonstrate appropriate professional conduct as described in the DPT program's Essential Function Policy, Professional Behaviors Policy, and APTA Code of Ethics and professional Conduct. - 4.
 Adhering to safety standards: The students must demonstrate the safe practice of physical therapy in all educational and professional settings.
 Safe practice entails minimizing risk to patients, self, and others.